 Director Andres Thomas Jensen floats between cinematic genres, directing violent scenes, and incorporating lots of dark humor.
 Four criminals escape with a suitcase of money and find shelter in a middle-of-nowhere town in Denmark.
 Until one of the four recovers, they are debating whether to stay in the underworld or to invest the money in setting up a guest house.
 Meanwhile, another gang of criminals chases after the four and the suitcase.
 On this plot axis, Jensen added short chapters from the childhood of his protagonists, to point out the motives that led them to the crime.

 In simple words: family, guilt, and revenge.
-As an independent Danish film, it has its own pace – it is authentic and funny, and takes us to the “behind the scenes” of being a criminal.
+As an independent Danish film, it has its own pace – it is authentic and funny and takes us “behind the scenes” of being a criminal.

 8. Ocean’s 13 (2007)

 Ruben Tishkoff (Elliott Gould), the spiritual father of Danny Ocean (George Clooney), is cheated by his partner, who bears the name Willy Bank.
 Tishkoff subsequently suffers a heart attack and is hospitalized in critical condition.
 Danny Ocean, along with his regular partners, decides to take revenge on Willy Bank (Al Pacino), who has established a new luxury hotel and casino in Las Vegas bearing the name “The Bank.”
 They intend to defeat the bank by destroying its opening night.
 Their plan includes maneuvering all the means of gambling offered at the casino so that the bank loses in each of them.
 The economic damage is set to bring Willie Bank to bankruptcy.